Oak Class (Year 5/6)

 In addition to the termly Creative Home Learning, children are asked to do the following on a weekly basis:

 - Daily Reading (home or school book).
 Your child will need a reading book in school every day.
 It is expected that your child will read for a minimum of 15 minutes, at least three times a week.
-Please ensure that once you’ve read with you child, their reading record is signed to reflect this.
+Please ensure that once your child has read, their reading record is signed to reflect this.
+There will be end of term rewards for children reading regularly and earning their stars.

 - Times tables and maths recall facts (for weekly tests)